 What I’m so glad I brought along:

-- Headlamp- I almost didn’t pack a headlamp, but it gets fricken dark out there in the middle of nowhere!
+- A Headlamp– I almost didn’t pack a headlamp, but it gets fricken dark out there in the middle of nowhere!
 I would’ve seriously struggled without this.

 - Band-aids & Neosporin– After the second day’s descent, I had a few pesky blisters that needed tending to.

 What I wish I had

 - I actually think I did pretty well with the packing and didn’t miss much, but I do wish I packed some New Skin (for blisters) and a baseball cap for the sun.

 Phew, alright.
 Got all of the above?
-Now you’re ready to take on the Salkantay!
-I know the above list may seem like A LOT, but most of the items are small and easily packable.
-Also, if you happen to be traveling with someone like I was, you can pack less of each thing and share.
+Now you’re ready to take on the Salkantay Trail!
+I know the above packing list may seem like A LOT, but most of the items are small and easily packable.
+Also, if you happen to be traveling with someone, like I was, you can pack less of each thing and share.
 For example, you won’t need two packs of 25 baby wipes for only 5 days.

 Have you ever gone on an overnight trek?
+Are you ready to pack for your Salkantay adventure?
 What are your must-haves when camping?

 Liked this post?
 Pin It and save for later!